-The season of spring has just begun today, March the 20th!
-With the season changing, many changes come with the new time of year.
-Spring brings us so many delightful things like sunshine and flowers.
+Spring brings us so many delightful things, like sunshine, flowers, and warmer temperatures.
 However, it also brings with it; rain – sometimes lots of rain.
 Lots of rain can often mean that it will flood.
 When it rains, the water will eventually begin to erode your house and yard.
 This can cause tremendous damage to you and your home.
 Fortunately, a short amount of time spent in upkeep chores can help your home weather spring showers and summer storms.
 In this post, we will discuss the different ways you can waterproof your home from the damages of rain and flash floods.
 The best part is that it’s all DIY, meaning you can “do it yourself” for much less time and money!
 Now, let’s take a closer look at some of the waterproofing projects we have in store for you today!

 Did you know that flooding is the most common disaster that impacts the most people year after year?
 In addition to rain, other causes of flooding in the home such as breaking pipes and leaks can impact homeowners immensely.
 In many places, flooding affects the area differently.
 However, flash flooding is one of the biggest killers in the U.S. And it happens everywhere, in all 50 states and practically any community.